-Under the CQAI a review is taking place into the application of site-level quality processes.
-This is a work in progress and three projects are taking part in the pilot.
-Two of the projects are schools and one is NHS Greater Glasgow & Clyde's hub bundle which includes two new Mental Health Wards, and two Health & Care Centres.
-A focus on quality has been directed by promoting open dialogue about quality between client, design teams, contractors and supply chain.
-Regular Quality meetings are held, rather than this aspect being a footnote at progress meetings.
-Engaged contractors are carrying the message through into toolbox talks with sub-contractors.
-Each of the three projects has taken a slightly different approach to inspections and will be subject of an SFT report upon completion.
-The latest report can be found here (o).
+Under the CQAI support was provided for the development and application of site-level quality processes.
+This work was undertaken on three projects which took part in the pilot.
+Two of the projects were schools and one is NHS Greater Glasgow & Clyde's hub bundle which includes two new Mental Health Wards, and two Health & Care Centres.
+A focus on quality was directed by promoting open dialogue about quality between client, design teams, contractors and supply chain.
+Regular Quality meetings were held, rather than this aspect being a footnote at progress meetings.
+Engaged contractors carried the message through into engagement with sub-contractors and tool-box talks at site operative level.
+Each of the three projects took a slightly different approach to inspections and lessons learned are being integrated into site operations guidance which is part of the CQIC development.
+The latest report on the CQAI pilot projects can be found here (o).